venkat/venkat.github.io/_posts/2014-06-30-concurrent-crawling.markdown

 {% endhighlight %}

-The design and structure is pretty much the same as Python/Gevent but there are key differences.
+The design and structure are pretty much the same as Python/Gevent but there are key differences.
 The concurrency is built-in.
 We are not using a third-party library or even a package for that.
 The code can run goroutines in multiple CPUs at the same time.
-This is very useful if there was lot of say, text processing and other CPU intensive tasks being done by the workers but ours is pretty much a network bound problem.
+This is very useful if there was a lot of say, text processing or other CPU intensive tasks being done by the workers, but ours is primarily a network bound problem.
 The use of channels and select statements enables us to control the concurrent workers.
 Notice the use of channels as a queue to track what links to crawl.
 Even though the concurrency primitives are built-in and simple, deeper understanding is necessary to exploit the power of Go by combining them in novel ways.

 ## What I learned

 This experiment was not a study in performance but about the ease of designing concurrent solutions for IO or network bound problems.
 I learned that you gain a lot of powerful expressivity with Go but that comes with a need for deeper understanding and experience.
 Neither Gevent nor Go is fundamentally complex or complicated to use.
 With Go, you can also have it work for CPU bound problems.

-I guess it will take me some time to think in terms of channels and select statements in Go but till then, Gevent offers all I can ask for to build on top of my Python knowledge and write simple concurrent programs quickly.
+I guess it will take me some time to think in terms of channels and select statements in Go but until then, Gevent offers all I can ask for to build on top of my Python knowledge and write simple concurrent programs quickly.

 The code is available [here](https://github.com/venkat/GopherSnakeCrawlers).
 It also has a shell script that lets you run the crawler with different number of workers, page fetch limits.